mufflyt/mystery_shopper/README.md

 https://redcap.ucdenver.edu/surveys/?s=wcIyV5ajVM

-The redcap login can be found here:
+The REDCap login can be found here:
 https://redcap.ucdenver.edu/ and the project name is "ENT subspecialty mystery caller."
 Please see the left-handed rail where it says "Add/Edit Records."
 Click the green button that says "Add New Record".
 Type in the physician's name, and you are ready.
 Here is a link to a video about how to do the calling:

 https://youtu.be/miW_03ZqqEE